Open Secrets

 · No perception.

-38. “Perception sometimes seemingly differ because of the differences in conditioning of those perceiving; perception is sometimes similar because there truly is only one mind.
-The bird and the human actually perceive nothing.”
+38. “Perception sometimes seemingly differ because of the differences in conditioning of those perceiving; perception is sometimes seemingly similar because of the similarity in conditioning of those perceiving.”

 39. “All phenomena are just thoughts.”